hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 ## Congratulations!

 Congrats!
-You've just joined the family by deploying an Angular app to IPFS with Fleek.
+You've just joined the web3 family by deploying an Angular app to IPFS with Fleek.

 We love to see what our users come up with.
-Do not hesitate to share your work with us by tweeting your deployed site!
+Do not hesitate to share your work with us by tweeting about your deployed site!

 * [Sign up](https://app.fleek.co) to try for yourself
 * [Join](https://join.slack.com/t/fleek-public/shared_invite/zt-bxna7y1d-PbVdut4rgHt5jM6Zjg9g9A) our Community Chat